awthomp/Persimmon/docs/src/implementation.md

 dependencies and non python files (on this case mostly `kv` files).

-Unfortunately, this process has to be done on a windows system, and as such cannot be done on the CI[^CI] server, to see how Persimmon utilizes CI check the appendix B.
+Unfortunately, this process has to be done on a windows system, and as such cannot be done on the CI[^CI] server, to see how Whitewater utilizes CI check the appendix B.